UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/NVIDIA_Containers.md

 The warning you get is telling you that your current working directory overlaps with a directory being "bound" into the container.
 Binding brings a directory into the container's view of the filesystem, so that, for example, programs can still access your home directory as usual.
 In this case it's not a problem, because it's warning you that your home directory is being bound into the container in the same place it would usually be, and that means the same files are visible.

-By default, we have Singularity configured to bind your home and Scratch directories into the container, as well as the per-job temporary storage allocated to jobs under `$TMPDIR`.
+By default, the clusters have Singularity configured to bind your home and Scratch directories into the container, as well as the per-job temporary storage allocated to jobs under `$TMPDIR`.

 The NAMD instructions make an alternative suggestion when setting up this environment variable to use to run Singularity, binding your data directory into a fixed place in the container: